New icon set

 How do I apply for the My Home Contents Insurance service?

-• The easiest and quickest way to apply for My Home Contents Insurance is to complete a digital form available to download on this web page
+• The easiest and quickest way to apply for the My Home Contents Insurance is to complete this digital form here

-• If you aren’t online and want to apply for home contents insurance in writing, email us info@poplarharca.co.uk.
+• If you aren’t online and want to apply for home contents insurance in writing, email us at info@poplarharca.co.uk

 Limits and exclusions apply.
 A copy of the policy wording is available on request.